ginobilinie/medSegmentation/README.md

-## medSegmentation
+## medSegmentation in pytorch
-This is a repository for medical image segmentation
+This is a repository for medical image segmentation.
+Actually, we want to provide a platform for medical image segmentation which is based on pytorch.